 cinemas on Friday, April 20.
 The Scottish actor talks about playing a repressed character with a prissy accent, and his new life in LA.

 By Susan Griffin.

 Once upon a time, Ewan McGregor was renowned for heady (on-screen) displays of heroin addiction and full frontal nudity.
 But times are changing, it would seem.

 The Scot's latest incarnation is an introverted and repressed fish scientist by the name of Dr Fred Jones, in a big screen adaptation of the 2006 novel Salmon Fishing In The Yemen.

-Amid the big bangs and bulging biceps of the season's blockbusters, it could be considered a brave move to release a film with the words 'salmon fishing' in the title, but McGregor doesn't see it as a problem.
+Amid the big bangs and bulging biceps of the season's blockbusters, it could be considered a brave move to release a film with the words 'salmon fishing' in the title, but McGregor doesn't see it

 "I've only ever known it as that, so I don't see it as an odd title.
 I can't think what else it would be called," says the actor, wearing black jeans, T-shirt and biker jacket.